VarunReddy96/OpenMp/lemoine_conjecture/src/main/java/edu/rit/cs/Readme.txt

    and if omp4j.jar is used it performs the computation in parallel.

 *) The second file I have added is Lemoineconjecseq.
 This .java file doesnot contain any omp4j.jar directives and will only execute sequentially.
-I have added this since from my analysis I found that this is the most effixcient way to perform sequential compuatation for Lemoine conjecture.
+I have added this since from my analysis I found that this is the most efficient way to perform sequential compuatation for Lemoine conjecture.

 *) In the Lemoineconjecseq I have kept track of Prime iterator and a list a q values to acheive this efficiency.